edoardo262632/Extract-thumbernail-CFG/README.md

 # Examples

-As follow is possible to see part of the result of the tool when applied over the /bin/ls file with the option -e (which perform a more accurate analyses):
+As follow is possible to see part of the result of the tool when applied over the /bin/ls file with the option -e (which perform a more accurate analyses).

 Command: `python3 project.py /bin/ls -e`

 ![example_1](./img/sub_40a1a0_cfg.png "Example_1")